evidence-dev/evidence/e2e/README.md

 export default defineConfig(config);
 ```

-8. Create `tests/tests.js` with the following contents
+8. Create `tests/tests.spec.js` with the following contents

+_If necessary, create multiple test files for your project_

 ```js
 // @ts-check